-In the guide that follows, you will find information on the legal procedure for bringing a pavement accident claim.
-It should contain all of the information that you need to educate yourself about firstly, why you may be eligible to make a claim, and secondly, why the local authority might be liable to pay compensation.
+By Cat Grayson.
+Last Updated 6th December 2023.
+In the guide that follows, you will find information on the legal procedure for bringing forward pavement accident claims.
+It should contain all of the information that you need to educate yourself about firstly, why you may be eligible to claim compensation, and secondly, why the local authority might be liable to pay compensation.

 You might have some questions that are unanswered by this guide.
 If this is the case, why not take a moment to discuss your case with a friendly claims advisor from our team on 0161 696 9685.
-They will be ready to get you the answers that you need and help to get your claim started.
+You can also use our online contact page or 24/7 live chat service.
+Our advisors will be ready to get you the answers that you need and help to get your claim started.

 Select A Section:

-- No Win No Fee Pavement Accident Claims
+- Pavement Accident Claims With A No Win No Fee Solicitor

 - Where To Find Out More